JB-VERGARA/aristelle-fashion/README.md

 Visit http://localhost:3000 to view the site locally.

 ------------------------------------------------------------------------

 ### Contributing

 We welcome contributions to Aristelle Fashion.
 If you'd like to contribute, feel free to fork the repository, create a branch, and submit a pull request.

+### NEWS
+New Product Alert!
+𝙁𝙡𝙤𝙧𝙖𝙡 𝙍𝙞𝙣𝙜𝙨 🦋💐
+Delicate blooms at your fingertips – handcrafted beaded floral rings for a touch of nature's beauty.
+🔖: 10 pesos each
+📝: Customizable size and color.